 40 years of neighbourhood

-In 2019, the public’s focus centers particularly on the development of the district: 40 years ago, on 5 January 1979, the new urban district of Marzahn was created from parts of the districts of Lichtenberg and Weißensee by a resolution of the East Berlin City Assembly.
+In 2019, the public’s focus centered particularly on the development of the district: 40 years ago, on 5 January 1979, the new urban district of Marzahn was created from parts of the districts of Lichtenberg and Weißensee by a resolution of the East Berlin City Assembly.
 In turn, the district of Hellersdorf was again founded from a part of Marzahn in 1986, which in 2001 "merged" with Marzahn to form today's district of Marzahn-Hellersdorf.
-In addition to a photo exhibition in Schloss Biesdorf, the festival committee also invites visitors to the Classic Open Air in the "Helle Mitte" and to a big birthday party in the "Gärten der Welt".
-On the organiser’s website and Twitter account, both especially designed for this anniversary, visitors can get information about all events.
+One thing has always remained in the more than four decades: a vibrant neighborhood.

 Vibrant mix of all kinds of people

 In the northeast of the district lies the Hellersdorfer Promenade.
 Deutsche Wohnen invested around 35 million euros in this neighbourhood between 2014 and 2018.
 With its green spaces, the area has developed its own special character – particularly when the cherry trees are in bloom.
 The tenants have a significant stake in this.
 They were closely involved in the process of redesigning the outdoor facilities in consultation events with Deutsche Wohnen.
 To further revitalise the neighbourhood, Deutsche Wohnen also built balconies along the promenade, thereby enhancing quality of life and living.
 Today the Hellersdorfer Promenade is home to a vibrant mix of all kinds of people: long-standing Hellersdorfer residents who have lived there since day one alongside young families, singles and couples.